 What we do at school to support literacy

-At Myton we believe in proving opportunities for students to read widely.
-As such we offer the following:
+At Myton we believe in providing opportunities for students to read widely.
+As such, we offer the following:

-- Fortnightly LRC lesson on using the library and study skills in Year 7
+- Lesson on using the library and study skills in Year 7

 - Reading time in form time with tutors